jjtop2022/codetests/README.md

 # codetests
-tests for coding in python and C
+Tests for coding in python and C

-this is only a test directory
+This contains old and new code for previous assignments and projects.